loihd98/webtruyen/DATABASE_BACKUP_GUIDE.md

 # Database Backup and Restore Guide

-This guide covers comprehensive database backup and restore procedures for the Web Truyện project.
+This guide covers comprehensive database backup and restore procedures for the khotruyen.vn project.

 ## Prerequisites